Kaffeine/telegram-qt/README.md

 =======================

 TelegramQt provides C++ API for developing custom Telegram clients and servers.
-The project inspired by Qt and QXmpp with some ideas from Telepathy.
+The project is inspired by Qt and QXmpp with some ideas from Telepathy.
 TelegramQt focuses on the best possible developer experience.

 See also README.md in the 'server' directory.